 What's Good For General Motors is Good For America

-The flames of the U.S. auto capital and the design legacy of GM were both burning low kicking off the beginning of the 21st Century.
-But, after 2009's bottom the spirit and influence of Detroit's winning heritage began to brighten up.
+The flames of the U.S. auto capital along with the design legacy of GM were both burning low at the beginning of the 21st Century.
+But, after 2009's bottom the spirit and influence of Detroit's winning heritage began to turn and rise up.
 Former GM vice chairman Bob Lutz drove the point home during a candid CBS 60 Minutes TV interview in 2006 saying, "During the parade of GM’s greatness in the 50s and 60s, design ruled and the finance people ran behind to try and reestablish order and pick up the pieces.
 We just lost the focus on design."
 Lutz also acknowledges to CBS's Steve Kroft, "that GM became complacent over the years producing too many anonymous cars with uninspired designs and delegating the design process too low in the corporate structure."

 This type of honest and soulful declaration coming from a top GM leader, to a major "investigative journalist" on prime time TV in front of millions of America, on the true history and current condition of GM's powerful Car Design legacy was a pivotal moment.
 Why?
 For a leading GM exec hadn't gone out on a limb (for Design) in over 40-years.
 The announcement showed that GM could, and actually would, change moving forward!

 Basically, if GM starts promoting "Design" much higher in the company's corporate structure, again, they can quickly get on the right path to return to greatness.
 After which, America’s largest auto maker would immediately reap the benefits – sending out the right signal/message to savvy consumers and the global business audience how, "although we (GM) lost our design edge for some time, we've clearly got it back and intend to use it from now on to create cutting edge design and excellent enginered products."